Apoliticism: History

 During classical antiquity, the Epicureans assumed disengagement from the life of the city as a doctrinal position.
 Seeking pleasure in the absence of suffering for the body and trouble for the soul, they saw political activity as a source of unnecessary stress that would not lead to these ends.
 However, they were not strictly apolitical and participated when political activity would bring them pleasure or aid in the avoidance of their suffering.

 Christianity

 The Protestant Anabaptists adopted apolitical beliefs and practices: Anabaptist radicalism resulted in a sharp separation of Christian communities from the state.
 With the progression of time, peace church traditions and evangelical social reformism have led to greater engagement.
 More ascetic traditions have tended to adopt a minimalistic approach to political engagement, personal salvation and church mission being preoccupations instead.

+Civil society

+Sir Robert Peel inspired the Peelian principles by which law enforcement by police in England was civilian rather than an instrument of the state in contrast to the basis of gendarmerie model of policing.
+In 1984 this was brought into question at the Battle of Orgreave.